tBaronDar/webdev-essential-tools/pre-commit.md

 git commit
 ```

+It requires python and pip installed on the computer.

 ## What you NEED to do:

-Install it by running(requires python and pip):
+Install it by running(when you are in the project directory and the project has a local git):

 ```bash
 pip install pre-commit